AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Swing
 ### Description
-The swing indicator draws a line at the swing highs or swing lows based on the strength of these points.
-The strength is determined by the number of bars to the left and right of the extreme point.
-Methods for these indicators can be used for other scripts.
+Based on the strength of the swing highs or the swing lows, the swing indicator draws a line at these points.
+The number of bars to the left and right of the extreme point is the determining factor for the strength.
+Methods for these indicators can also be implemented for other scripts.

 ### Interpretation
 The methods for these indicators can be used in scripts to determine the last extreme point and its corresponding price value.
 The highs and lows of these points may then be used as entry, stop or target markers.